Adaptive Stress Testing: Finding Likely Failure Events with Reinforcement Learning: Aircraft Collision Avoidance Application

-\ac{acasx} has been shown to be much more operationally suitable than \ac{tcas} \cite{FAA2018}. \Cref{tab:acasxvstcas} is a comparison of \ac{acasx} and \ac{tcas} on several key operational metrics evaluated on a number of simulated aircraft encounter datasets.
-The data is excerpted from the results of many studies performed at \acf{mitll} and presented at RTCA \cite{FAA2018}. \ac{acasx} shows significant improvements in overall safety and alert rates compared to \ac{tcas}.
+\ac{acasx} has been shown to be much more operationally suitable than \ac{tcas} \parencite{FAA2018}. \Cref{tab:acasxvstcas} is a comparison of \ac{acasx} and \ac{tcas} on several key operational metrics evaluated on a number of simulated aircraft encounter datasets.
+The data is excerpted from the results of many studies performed at \acf{mitll} and presented at RTCA \parencite{FAA2018}. \ac{acasx} shows significant improvements in overall safety and alert rates compared to \ac{tcas}.
 The primary metric of safety is the probability of a \acf{nmac}, $P_{\text{NMAC}}$. \Iac{nmac} is defined as two aircraft coming closer than 500 feet horizontally and 100 feet vertically.
 On large encounter datasets, \ac{acasx} is shown to reduce the probability of \ac{nmac} by 17\% to 54\% compared to \ac{tcas}.
 Alert metrics show significant improvements over \ac{tcas} as well, including the aggregate alert rate, which is the number of times the collision avoidance system alerts (counted by aircraft); and the 500 feet corrective alert rate, which is the number of alerts issued in encounters where the aircraft are flying level and vertically separated by exactly 500 feet. \ac{acasx} also significantly improves metrics on generally undesirable scenarios such as the altitude crossing rate, which is the number of encounters where two aircraft cross in altitude; and the reversal rate, which is the number of times the collision avoidance system first advises the pilot to maneuver in one direction, then later advises the pilot to maneuver in the opposite direction.

-Studies have shown that the risk of \ac{nmac} is extremely small and moreover \ac{acasx} reduces the risk even further over \ac{tcas} overall.
-However, the risk of \ac{nmac} cannot be completely eliminated due to factors such as surveillance noise, pilot response delay, and the need for an acceptable alert rate \cite{Kochenderfer2012next}.
+Studies have shown that the risk of \ac{nmac} is extremely small and, moreover, that \ac{acasx} reduces the risk even further than \ac{tcas} overall.
+However, the risk of \ac{nmac} cannot be completely eliminated due to factors such as surveillance noise, pilot response delay, and the need for an acceptable alert rate \parencite{Kochenderfer2012next}.
 Because \acp{nmac} are such important safety events, it is important to study and understand the rare circumstances under which they can still occur even if they are extremely unlikely.
 Understanding the nature of the residual \ac{nmac} risk has been important for certification and informing the iterative development of the system.
-This article uses \ac{ast} and \ac{dast} to find and analyze the rare corner cases where \iac{nmac} can still occur.